 Building descriptors will be added to define how chilled beams can be modeled for the proposed design.
-Chilled beams are not applicable to the baseline building system.
+Chilled beams are not applicable to Standard 90.1 Section G3.2 baseline building system.

 3.7.5.8 Ground-Source Heat Pumps